R3MOB-Stage-2A-2025/classification/client/classifier/model/categorizer/README.md

 These keywords are needed by the *categorizer* model (llm) to understand what could exactly contain each category.

-These labels should be chosen wisely.
+These keywords should be chosen wisely.
 A word that is not related to the label could lead to big problems.
 For instance, for the vector of classification named *"mobilityTypes"*, for the label/category named *"Fluvial/Maritime"*, the **chosen words** for the *categorizer* were: